 The Five County Association of Governments Community Action Agency is a local non-profit organization that provides people with access to grants and funds to help pay bills, as well as programs to ensure people get back on their feet over the long term.
 Some of the aid that has been offered in the past includes:

 Last year, over 48,000 meals and almost 17,000 nights of emergency shelter were provided to over 1,000 people to help them deal with a food or housing crisis.
+They can also direct Iron County families to emergency rent programs or money to pay a security deposit, though this form of help in Parowan is limited.

 The Five County Emergency Food Network provided almost 25,000 food boxes, which is another food assistance program.